pry0cc/shomash/README.md

 # Shomash
-A parallel shodan client that can utilize as many shodan API keys as you have (to bypass the 1/request a second rate limit).
+A simple shodan client that takes input via stdin and outputs in JSON.

 If you want to very quickly obtain a shodan passive port scan of an entire enviornment it's super easy.

 A basic request:
 ```